Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 -

-Ignoring time - Order blocks lose relevance as market context shifts.
+Ignoring time - These zones lose relevance as market context shifts.
 Recent blocks at active structure breaks are far more reliable than old ones.

 Key Takeaways

-- A valid order block requires a structure break - not just any swing candle
+- A valid zone requires a structure break - not just any swing candle

-- Always trade order blocks in the direction of market structure
+- Always trade these blocks in the direction of market structure

-- Look for FVG confluence at the block for higher-probability entries
+- Look for FVG confluence at the zone for higher-probability entries

-- Every trade needs a defined stop-loss beyond the zone boundary
+- Every trade needs a defined stop-loss beyond the boundary

 - One properly built indicator is better than stacking multiple basic ones

 The order block concept works.
 The challenge is finding a tool that implements it correctly - with proper detection, automatic invalidation, and structural context.
+Institutional Price Blocks is built around these principles, and pairs well with Smarter Money Suite for comprehensive Smart Money analysis.
 Take time to evaluate before trusting any tool with real capital.